cacophony-wj/licentia_black/README.md

 ### Launching the List

-Launch _Licentia Black.exe_ (a renamed copy of _Mod Organizer 2_ with a custom icon) from the directory in which you installed the list.
+Launch _ModOrganizer.exe_ from the directory in which you installed the list.
 Launch the game from the **SKSE** entry in the drop-down menu.

 ## MCM CONFIGURATION